Lea esta hoja informativa en español

 Researchers have also found that hepatitis C can be sexually transmitted through anal sex even when there is no blood.

 One part of safer sex is using barriers to prevent passing fluids into another's body.
 Barriers include condoms (male or internal, also called female, condoms), dental dams (thin squares of latex), and latex or nitrile gloves.
-There are also several sexual activities that do not pass sexual fluids or blood between bodies and therefore pose virtually no risk of transmitting STIs.
+There are also several sexual activities that do not pass sexual fluids or blood between bodies; therefore there is virtually no chance of transmitting STIs.

-If you are unaware of your or your partner's viral load, or the viral load is detectable, it can be helpful to know which sexual acts are riskier than others for transmitting HIV.
-The risk for a specific sexual act is determined by what bodily fluids are exchanged and what part of the body is involved.
+If you are unaware of your or your partner's viral load, or the viral load is detectable, it can be helpful to know which sexual acts are most likely to transmit HIV if barriers are not used.
+Vulnerability from a specific sexual act is determined by what bodily fluids are exchanged and what part of the body is involved.
 Below is a list of common sexual activities, their risks, and tips for making them safer:

 Vaginal-Penile Sex

 Receptive vaginal-penile sex, or heterosexual intercourse, refers to sex in which the penis goes into the vagina.
 It is considered a high-risk activity when barriers or treatment-as-prevention methods are not used.
-Worldwide, it is the most common way that HIV is spread worldwide.
-While it is high risk for both women and men, men living with HIV are much more likely to transmit HIV to women than women living with HIV are to transmit HIV to men.
+Worldwide, it is the most common way that HIV is transmitted.
+While it is high risk for both women and men, men living with HIV are much more likely to transmit the virus to women than women living with HIV are to transmit it to men.

 Internal condoms are made of latex or polyurethane and can be put inside the vagina or the anus ("butt") before you begin sexual activity.
 They usually cost more than male condoms and are often available at pharmacies, grocery stores, and sex stores.
-They are also available for free at certain health clinics and AIDS service organizations.
+They are also available for free at certain health clinics and ASOs.

-If you are not using a condom, you can avoid getting semen in the vagina by having a man pull out before ejaculating (cumming, reaching orgasm).
+If you are not using a condom, you can avoid getting semen in the vagina by having the person with a penis pull out before ejaculating (cumming, reaching orgasm).
 It is important to know, however, that HIV can be in pre-cum, the fluid that comes out of the penis before orgasm or ejaculation.
-Therefore, having a man pull out before he comes does not guarantee that you will not acquire HIV or other STIs that are spread through male sexual fluids.
+Therefore, having your partner pull out before they come does not guarantee that you will not become pregnant or acquire HIV or other STIs that are spread through sexual fluids from the penis.

 Anal-Penile Sex

 Receptive anal-penile sex refers to sex in which the penis enters the anus or butt-hole.
 It is a high-risk activity when barriers or treatment-as-prevention methods are not used.
-While the risk for the insertive partner is lower than for the receptive partner, it is still risky.
+While the insertive partner is less vulnerable to STIs than the receptive partner, it may still be risky.
 As with vaginal-penile sex, a highly effective way to make anal-penile sex safer is to use a condom and lube.

 When using latex condoms, use only water- or silicone-based lubricant to prevent the condom from breaking and help it feel better.
 Lube will also help prevent small cuts or tears to the rectum, anus, or penis during penetration.
 Do not use oil-based lubes like Vaseline, Crisco, shea butter, coconut oil, or baby oil with latex condoms because these weaken the condom and make it more likely to break.
 There are several types and brands of lubes, with a variety of different feels and tastes.

-If you are not using a condom, you can avoid getting semen in the anus by having a man pull out before ejaculating (cumming, reaching orgasm).
+If you are not using a condom, you can avoid getting semen in the anus by having the person with a penis pull out before ejaculating (cumming, reaching orgasm).
 It is important to know, however, that HIV can be in pre-cum, the fluid that comes out of the penis before orgasm.
-Therefore, having a man pull out before he comes does not guarantee that you will not get HIV or other STIs that are spread through male sexual fluids.
+Therefore, having your partner pull out before they come does not guarantee that you will not acquire HIV or other STIs that are spread through sexual fluids from the penis.

 Oral Sex

 Oral sex involves contact between the mouth and the genitals.
 It includes giving or receiving licking, sucking, or biting of the vulva (vagina, clitoris, and labia, or "lips"), penis, or anus.
-A number of studies have demonstrated a low but definite level of risk associated with both giving and receiving oral-penile sex.
-For more information, see our fact sheet on Oral Sex and HIV: What's the Real Risk?
+A number of studies have demonstrated a low but definite level of HIV Transmission risk associated with both giving and receiving oral-penile sex.
+For more information, see our fact sheet on Oral Sex and HIV: Facts, Pleasure, and Health.

 To make it safer, use an unlubricated latex condom (one that does not have lube on it).
 If you perform oral-penile sex without a condom, finish up with your hand (mutual masturbation), or spit semen out and rinse with mouthwash rather than swallowing.

 If you do not use a barrier during oral sex, avoid getting pre-cum, semen, menstrual blood, or vaginal fluids in your mouth.
 Avoid oral sex on a woman who is menstruating (having her period) to prevent contact with blood.
-Bleeding gums, ulcers, or gum disease can make oral sex much riskier.
+Bleeding gums, ulcers, or gum disease can make oral sex much more likely to transmit STIs.
 Also, do not floss or brush your teeth just before oral sex; use a breath mint instead.

 Sex with Sex Toys

-It is also possible to transmit or get sexually transmitted infections while sharing sex toys.
+It is also possible to pass on or acquire STIs while sharing sex toys.
 Many people like to use vibrators, dildos, butt plugs, and strap-ons as part of sex play.
 Sex toys need to be kept clean, whether they are used alone or with partners.
 If they are not cleaned after each use, they can grow bacteria and cause an infection.
 Because sex toys are made of different materials – silicone, rubber, vinyl, metal, etc. – they must be cleaned in different ways.
 Be sure to read the instructions on the package insert to see how to clean your toy properly.

 As with other forms of sex, making sex toy play safer involves using a barrier to prevent each person’s bodily fluids from touching the other person.
 The best way to keep dildos, vibrators, and butt plugs clean is to use them with a latex condom.
 Be sure to use a fresh condom whenever the toy is used by a different person or in a different location (e.g., moves from vagina to anus or vice-versa).
 Having sex toys that are not shared and only used by one person can reduce the chances of passing STIs between partners.
 However, it is still important to clean the toy after each use and to use a fresh condom whenever the toy is used in a different location on the body.